-There is a small admission fee to get into the Maritime Museum and you should check out their website before you go for entry details, including times of opening.
+There is an admission fee to get into the Maritime Museum and you should check out their website before you go for entry details, including opening times.
 The Queensland Maritime Museum is closed from 24th – 26th December annually, as well as Good Friday.
 Opening hours are also reduced on ANZAC Day each year.

 There are some packaged snack foods and drinks available from the gift shop, and a few picnic tables within the grounds that boast an incredible view of the Brisbane River.

 If you are looking for something more substantial there are so many places to eat at South Bank, offering a wide variety of cuisine types at different price points.
 Alternatively, there are plenty of shady picnic tables or beautiful grassy spots in South Bank Parklands to enjoy a meal from home and BBQ facilities too.